janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

+  **Note 2026-03-16**
+Now applications run with **latest PyFMI 2.20.1 and FMPy 0.3.28** in Google Colab with Linux.The application BPL\_IEC\_operation still has problems using FMPy in Colab using Linux and works only for FMPy up to ver 0.3.21.
+The dialogue with the vendor continues.

   **Note 2026-01-20**
 Now applications run with **latest PyFMI 2.20.0** both in Linux and in Windows.
 Note that PyFMI has no problems with the applications BPL\_IEC\_operation and BPL\_TEST2\_Perfusion while FMPy 0.3.27 has.